( ⇪ Classes )

 Interrogator (Ex): At 19th level, when making an Intimidate check to change behavior, a CW Horselord Samurai may take 10 even if stress and distractions would normally prevent the character from doing so.

-Frightful Presence: Replace “draws his blade” with “draws his daikyū or hankyū”.
+Frightful Presence: Replace “draws his blade” with “draws his daikyū or hankyū or any pistol or rifle”.

 Optional Horselord Variant for the Oriental Adventures Samurai

-Ancestral Yumi (Replaces Ancestral Daisho): An OA Horselord Samurai begins play with a daikyū and hankyū, which he can use while mounted if he is proficient with them (by default he is not).
+Ancestral Yumi (Replaces Ancestral Daisho): An OA Horselord Samurai begins play with a daikyū and hankyū, which he can use while mounted if he is proficient with them (by default he is not proficient with the daikyū).
 The enhancement aspects of the Ancestral Daisho feature instead apply to the Ancestral Yumi.
-Weapon-specific feats can select the greatbow any time it’s legal to select the katana.
+Weapon-specific feats can select the greatbow any time it’s legal to select the tachi or katana.
 When a horselord samurai of at least 4th level wields his own ancestral daikyū or hankyū, the weapon is considered an honorable weapon for the purpose of bypassing the damage reduction of certain creatures.
+You would never willingly sell or give away your Yumi weapons except to a close family member.

 Bonus Feats: The OA Horselord Samurai loses the bonus feats at levels 4 and 16.